 Shoreline Behavioral Health Services’ staff practices the principles of Trauma Informed Care (TIC).
 This means that we focus on understanding, recognizing, and responding to the effects of trauma.
 We do this by being mindful of our actions, words, or practices that may make a person uncomfortable or afraid due to a negative memory or experience.
-When you receive services at our Wise Road building, the Women’s Recovery Center, or even through telehealth, we want you to know that everything we say and do for our clients, their families and for each other as staff strives to support the five elements of TIC.
 The elements of TIC are:

 Safety: ensuring physical and emotional safety

 Trustworthiness: being reliable, making tasks clear, maintaining appropriate boundaries